-It has been recently noted [5] that realistic P2P failure models should take into account the intrinsic behavior of Internet users, who depart from the network based on a combination of factors often more complex than the traditional binary metric.
-In these networks, failure develops when users voluntarily decide to leave the system based on their attention span and/or browsing habits.
-To examine the behavior of such systems, this paper introduces a simple node-failure model based on user lifetimes and studies the resilience of P2P networks in which nodes stay online for random periods of time.
+In contrast to the traditional studies above, recent research [5] suggests that realistic models of P2P node failure should consider the inherent behavior of Internet users who join and leave the system asynchronously and base their decisions on a combination of complex (often unmeasurable) factors including attention span, browsing habits, and altruistic inclinations [15].
+To examine the behavior of such systems, this paper introduces a simple node-failure model based on user lifetimes and studies the resilience of k-regular P2P networks in which nodes stay online for random periods of time.
 In this model, each arriving user is assigned a random lifetime L_i drawn from some distribution F(x), which reflects the behavior of the user and represents the duration of his/her services (e.g., forwarding queries, sharing files) to the P2P community.

-We start our investigation with the passive lifetime model in which failed neighbors are not continuously replaced.
-It is interesting to observe that even in this case, a large fraction of nodes are capable of staying online for their entire lifespan without suffering an isolation.
-Furthermore, we show that depending on the tail-weight of the lifetime distribution, the probability of individual node isolation can be made arbitrarily small without increasing node degree.
-While the passive model certainly allows P2P networks to evolve as long as newly arriving nodes replenish enough broken links in the system, most practical P2P networks employ special neighbor-recovery strategies and attempt to repair the
+We begin our analysis with the passive lifetime model in which the failed neighbors are not continuously replaced.
+We observe that even in this case, a large fraction of nodes are able to stay online for their entire lifespan without suffering an isolation.
+Through this relatively simple model, we also show that depending on the tail-weight of the lifetime distribution, the probability of individual node isolation can be made arbitrarily small without increasing node degree.